‘Boom!’ Sonomans look to the skies for an answer following nocturnal noises

 If it were a meteor, it’s possible the sound many not reach the surface “until many minutes after the meteor appeared,” Gunn wrote, and given the fleeting nature of a high-altitude meteor it’s quite possible the two were not synchronous.

 “Ground width of the boom exposure area is approximately one mile for each 1,000 feet of altitude; that is, an aircraft flying supersonic at 30,000 feet will create a lateral boom spread of about 30 miles,” according to the U.S. Air Force’s sonic boom fact sheet.
+That’s about the direct distance from Napa to Sebastopol, which both recorded the sounds.

 “Depending on the aircraft’s altitude, sonic booms reach the ground two to 60 seconds after flyover,” the report continues.
 But not all booms are heard at ground level due to factors of temperature and altitude - the higher the source of the supersonic sound, the more likely it is to be refracted, or bounced upward, by the thick atmosphere closer to the surface.